synestize/synestizer/docs/Javascript_libraries.md

 This means webpack takes modules with dependencies and emits static assets representing those modules.
 Popular with, e.g. rxvision.

+Webpack works by magic, as far as I can tell, and it has fearsomely complicated and poorly explained configuration.
+Nonetheless, everyone uses it and so we ignore it and just GO here.

 ## Rx.js